AlexOugh/aws-services-demo/README.md

 - EncryptionLambdaName:

-  Enter value `ONLY when there is one or more Environment Variables to be encrypted` in the target Lambda Functions(s).
-This is the `NAME (not ARN) of the encryption Lambda Function`.
-(See <a href="https://github.com/SungardAS/aws-services-encryption">here</a> for the Lambda Function Project to Encrypt Environment Variables)
+  Enter the `NAME (not ARN) of the encryption Lambda Function`.
+If you didn't already deployed the Encryption Lambda Function, see <a href="https://github.com/SungardAS/aws-services-encryption">here</a> to deploy the Lambda Function to Encrypt Environment Variables.

 - GitHubPersonalAccessToken: